N-Chaiyatorn/pythonjourney/sql/8_creating_db_and_tables/ASSESMENT.md

 Then insert a teacher names Jonas Salk (teacher_id = 1) who as a homeroom number of 5 and is from the Biology department.
 His contact info is: jsalk@school.org and a phone number of 777-555-4321.

 __Keep in mind that these insert tasks may affect your constraints!__
-# Case 1 (Each teacher can only take care only one homeroom or less)
+# Each teacher can only take care only one homeroom or  less.
 ```
 # Create teachers table
 CREATE TABLE teachers(